DylanLawless/switzerlandomics.github.io/_technologies/quant.md

 Quant replaces labels with a probabilistic framework.
 It estimates how likely any variant, observed or not, explains a functional effect.

+> For every possible variant and effect combination, we get:
+> "Overall probability of a correct causal diagnosis due to SNV/INDEL with current evidence: **0.511 (95% CrI: 0.237–0.774)**."

+The same structure applies in numerous scenarios including rare disease diagnosis, drug target selection, variant reclassification, and genome design.

 Built on Hardy-Weinberg theory, Bayesian inference, and population-scale priors, Quant turns variant interpretation into a reproducible, rigorous system.

 ---